knpuniversity/symfony4/sfcasts/encore/multiple-entries.md

 file.
 But you *could* still plan ahead if you wanted: `encore_entry_link_tags()` will print *nothing* if there's no CSS file.
 So, no harm.

-Ok: because made a change to our `webpack.config.js` file, stop and restart Encore:
+Ok: because we made a change to our `webpack.config.js` file, stop and restart Encore:

 ```terminal-silent
 yarn watch